palladius/app-mod-workshop-set-by-step/workshop-steps/70-cloud-functions-and-gemini/README.md

 ### [optional] Add further Cloud Functions [open ended]

+A couple of additional features come to mind.

+#### Email Trigger

-1. An email trigger which sends you an email every time someone sends a picture.
+An **email trigger** which sends you an email every time someone sends a picture.

 * Too often?
 Add a further constraint: A BIG picture, or a picture whose Gemini content contains the words "nude/nudity/violent".
+* Consider checking `EventArc` for this.

+#### Auto-moderate inappropriate pics

-1. Currently a human admin is flagging images for "inappropriate".
-How about having Gemini doing the heavy lifting?
+Currently a human admin is flagging images for "inappropriate".
+How about having Gemini doing the heavy lifting and moderating the space?
 Add a test to flag inappropriate trigger content and update the DB as we learnt in the previous function.
 This means basically taking the previous function, changing the prompt, and updating the DB based on the answer.

-The only caveat is: make sure the "creative output" from Gemini is put on rails.
+**Caveat**.
+Generative AI has unpredictable outputs.
+Make sure the "creative output" from Gemini is put "on rails".
 You might ask a deterministic answer like a confidence score from 0 to 1, a JSON, ..
 You can achieve this in many ways, for example:
     * Using python libraries `pydantic`, `langchain`, ..
     * Use [Gemini Structured Output](https://ai.google.dev/gemini-api/docs/structured-output).